 As of December 31, 1973, 734 investigations, and 363 enforcement proceedings (administrative, civil and criminal), were pending.
-Additional personnel are required to maintain our effectiveness in pursuing investigations and to conclude, expeditiously, our pending enforcement actions.
+Additional personnel are required to maintain our effectiveness in pursuing investigations and concluding, expeditiously, our pending enforcement actions.

 Our second largest requested increase is for 16 new positions for our regulation of markets and broker-dealers.
-This is a critical area; and the work we are doing in it shows the

-Last year was an historic year in terms of the economics of the securities industry.
+This is a critical area; and the work we are doing in it reflects the increasing extent to which the Commission has recently become involved in fundamental questions of the financial and structural evolution of the securities markets.

-During 1973, for example, we took steps intended to lead to the end of fixed commissions on the sale of securities - - a practice which began almost 200 years ago.
-Implementing our commission rate policies will require further extensive analysis, discussion and decision-making in the years ahead.
-Currently, the Commission has effected unfixed rates on portions of securities transactions over \$300,000, and on New York Stock Exchange orders up to \$2,000.

-By May 1, 1975, we expect to achieve a fully competitive rate system on all exchanges.
+During 1973, for example, we took steps intended to lead to the end of fixed commissions on the sale of securities - - a practice which began almost 200 years ago and a matter of critical concern to members of the securities industry.
+By May 1, 1975, we expect to achieve a fully competitive rate system on all exchanges, and the process of achieving this policy objective will require significant staff effort.

 Our work on the structure of the securities markets will also require increased staff in 1975.
-As you know, this work stems from the Commission's March 29, 1973, Policy Statement on the Structure of a Central Market System, based on two major Congressional studies, the work of several industry advisory committees, and extensive analysis by the Commission's staff.
+This work stems from the Commission's March 29, 1973 Policy Statement on the Structure of a Central Market System, based on two major Congressional studies, the work of several industry advisory committees, and extensive analysis by the Commission's staff.
 Our Policy Statement outlines both the structure and regulatory framework of a market system which will link all markets for listed securities, encourage competition to the substantial benefit of investors, and equalize the regulation of competing markets.